cbandi18/llama3.2-fine-tuning/README.md

-# Fine-Tuning LLaMA 3.2 with Unsloth
+# Fine-Tuning LLaMA 3.2 with Unsloth, LoRA

 ## Overview
-This repository contains scripts and Jupyter notebooks for fine-tuning the LLaMA 3.2 model using Unsloth.
+This repository contains scripts and Jupyter notebooks for fine-tuning the LLaMA 3.2 model using Unsloth and Low-Rank Adaptation (LoRA).
 The goal is to efficiently train and deploy a state-of-the-art language model for various NLP applications.

 ## Features
 - Fine-tuning LLaMA 3.2 using Unsloth for optimized GPU performance.